minchinweb/docker-base/Readme.md

 - For whatever reason, I couldn't get this image to build locally and work.
   However, it works when built on Docker Cloud/Docker Hub.
-- Currently, only the "latest" tag (for the Docker image) is supplied.
 - `/init` still exists, but don't use it.
 Use `/s6-init` in stead (see [here](https://github.com/just-containers/s6-overlay/issues/158))